fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 401 - Unauthorized (No or wrong Accesstoken or CashBoxID in header)

-404 - he referenced operation could not be found
+404 - The referenced operation could not be found

 ## Request the digital receipt status